 peripheral arterial disease (also known as peripheral vascular disease)

 CVD is one of the main causes of death and disability in the UK, but often it can be prevented by leading a healthy lifestyle.

 In the West Yorkshire and Harrogate Health and Care Partnership alone, more than 600,000 people are affected by high blood pressure (hypertension) – a leading cause of heart disease and stroke - whilst over 60,000 people have an irregular heartbeat (atrial fibrillation) and more than 49,000 people have experienced a stroke or mini-stroke (TIA).

 The exact cause of CVD isn't clear, but there are many things that can increase your risk of developing CVD.
 The more risk factors you have, the greater your chances are of developing CVD.

 How healthy is your heart?

 What does it tell you about your heart?
 Whatever the answer, now is the right time to think about how to change your lifestyle for the better.
-We've put together some of our favourite sources of information, advice and help so that you can find them easily.
+We've put together some of our favourite sources of information, advice and help so that you can find them easily, check the page now.

 You could also talk to your practice nurse about how you can get the most health benefits from this information.